2025 FHA Mortgage Insurance Premiums (MIP)

 • If you have 20% of the purchase price for a down payment, a conventional loan will allow you to avoid MIP and private mortgage insurance (PMI).
 You do have the option of using an FHA loan to initially buy your home paying MIP, but then refinance it when you have increased your equity to 20%.

 • Piggyback loans can be an option if you have a 10% down payment.
-This option means taking out a second mortgage for 10%, giving you a 20% down payment.
+This option means taking out a second loan for 10%, giving you a 20% down payment.
 This avoids PMI but does mean you have two mortgages to pay.

 • There is also lender-paid mortgage insurance (LPMI) loans.
 These loans can help when you have less than 20 percent for the down payment, and the lender will pay the PMI for you.
 The downside is the higher interest rate they will charge for this loan.